DutchOrange-1/NetBeansSchool/README.md

 just copy via the .java file and nothing else.
 The class / Project WILL NOT be connected correctly to your NetBeans IDE.

-Code can be found in: (This is just an example): - NetBeans School / First Project / src/firstproject / firstproject.java
+Code can be found in: (This is just an example): - NetBeansSchool / Brandon / Item_and_quantity / src/firstproject / firstproject.java

 This is made by Brandon de Greef in Gr10 Crawford Ruimsig as an easier way to move code and share it.